The Wassaic Residency Program

 Private bedroom, shared living room/study, dining room, kitchen, and bath.

 Farm community in upstate NY.
 The studios are within easy walking distance of all residency housing.
-Residents are encouraged to bring a car and/or bike if they have one, but if they don’t, NYC is easily accessibly by Metro North ($30 round trip) and staff members make two weekly trips to the grocery store for supplies.
+Residents are encouraged to bring a car and/or bike if they have one, but if they don’t, NYC is easily accessible by Metro North ($30 round trip) and staff members make two weekly trips to the grocery store for supplies.